Top 10 NBA Champions In History

 The number one team on our list of the top NBA champions in history is one of the most successful teams in NBA history, the Los Angeles Lakers.
 The Lakers are tied to the Boston Celtics with 17 NBA championships in NBA history.

-They were members of NBL and won the 1948 NBL championship before they joined BAA.
+They were members of the NBL and won the 1948 NBL championship before they joined BAA.
 After entering the BAA, the Lakers won five of the next six championships.

 Los Angeles Lakers 2008 (Source: Wikimedia.org)

-Then, Jerry Bush purchased the team, and the Lakers drafted Magic Johnson, which changed the franchise’s fortune.
+Then, Jerry Bush purchased the team, and the Lakers drafted Magic Johnson, who changed the franchise’s fortune.
 The Lakers won five championships in nine years.
 Likewise, in 1985 and 1987, they defeated their rival, the Celtics.

 Conclusion

 This concludes our list of the top NBA champions in history.
-These ten teams have the most championship wins in the NBA history, with the Celtics and Lakers tied to the number one spot with 17 titles.
+These ten teams have the most championship wins in NBA history, with the Celtics and Lakers tied to the number one spot with 17 titles.

 Related articles